DPI-WE/clean-code/content.md

   - Incorrect.
 Using advanced features indiscriminately does not align with clean code principles, which emphasize simplicity and clarity.
 {:.choose_best #clean_code_characteristic title="Characteristics of Clean Code" points="1" answer="3" }

-- What should you do when you encounter code that is not part of your current task?
+- What should you do when you encounter messy code that is not part of your current task?
 - Ignore it completely and focus only on your assigned task.
   - Not quite.
 While focus is important, clean code practices encourage making minor improvements.
-- Make minor improvements if they do not distract from your main task.
+- Make improvements if they are related to your assigned task.
   - Correct!
 The Boy Scout Rule encourages you to leave the code better than you found it, promoting ongoing improvement.
 - Overhaul the entire module to apply clean code principles.
   - This is not recommended as it might introduce risks and delays in your current project scope.